xiaohanchi/COCA/README.md

 The `COCA.getOC` function is used to obtain the operating characteristics of stage 1 (selection and expected sample size) and stage 2 (power, GP, SR, OSR, and expected sample size) of COCA.
-So far, we have determined the optimal design parameters: `n.stage2 = 38`, `Ce = 0.7710`, and `c0 = 0.84`.
+So far, we have obtained the optimal design parameters: `n.stage2 = 38`, `Ce = 0.7710`, and `c0 = 0.84`.
 To assess the design performance, we still need to specify the true efficacy and toxicity rates.
-We used the observed trial outcomes to : The toxicity rates in the four arms (T vs. D vs. T300+D vs. T75+D) were 24.6%, 10.9%, 17.6%, and 14.6%, and efficacy rates were 7.2%, 10.6%, 24.0%, and 9.5%, respectively.
+Using the observed trial outcomes: the toxicity rates in the four arms (T vs. D vs. T300+D vs. T75+D) were 24.6%, 10.9%, 17.6%, and 14.6%, and efficacy rates were 7.2%, 10.6%, 24.0%, and 9.5%, respectively.
 Therefore:

 ``` r
 tox.SOC = 0.246